dantasse/email_person_viz_pandt/README.md

 word\_counts.py is there to look up the word length of emails that the 2012 HCII cohort has sent me. cohort\_emails.txt and chart\_etc.xslx are the output of word\_counts.py.

+### Credits:
+english.pickle is the English sentence segmenter from Punkt, included in NLTK, which is amazing.
+More info: `http://nltk.org/`